Accessibility

 Practical steps may include:

-• Making sure your important documents, including any saved electronically, can be found easily by anyone who will need to see them. e.g. details of your bank accounts, tax, benefits and pension, as well as mortgage or rent documents, insurance policies and your will.
+• Making sure your important documents can be found by anyone who will need to see them.
+This includes details of your bank accounts, tax, benefits, as well as mortgage or rent documents.

 • Some banks offer services such as longer appointments or Easy Read information.
 Speak to your bank to see what support they offer for people with dementia.

-• Consider setting up direct debits for regular payments such as gas and electricity bills.
-This means they will get paid automatically and may also be cheaper.
+• Think about setting up direct debits for regular payments, for example gas and electric bills.
+This means they will get paid automatically, and it could also be cheaper.

 • If you have memory problems, you may find it difficult to remember PIN numbers for debit or credit cards.
 Talk to the bank about alternatives, such as a ‘chip and signature’ card, or a contactless payment card.